mhwelander/graphql-cursor-pagination-tutorial/README.md

         CACHE 1
     );

+    ALTER TABLE ONLY public."Card"
+    ADD CONSTRAINT "Unique ID" UNIQUE ("CardID");

     CREATE INDEX "fki_FK_Card_Set" ON public."Card" USING btree ("SetID");
     ```

 6. To populate the Card table with sample data, paste the following SQL script into the Query Editor and press F5 to run the script:

-    ```
+    > **TIP:** Run the query multiple times to insert duplicates (Magic the Gathering often prints new editions of a card).
+You will use this data later on in the tutorial.

+    ```sql
-    INSERT INTO public."Card" ("CardID", "CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES (3, 'Predatory Urge', NULL, NULL, NULL, NULL);
+    INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Predatory Urge', NULL, NULL, NULL, NULL);
-    INSERT INTO public."Card" ("CardID", "CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES (1, 'Consuming Aberration', 'Consuming Aberration''s power and toughness are each equal to the number of cards in your opponents'' graveyards.
+    INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Consuming Aberration', 'Consuming Aberration''s power and toughness are each equal to the number of cards in your opponents'' graveyards.
 Whenever you cast a spell, each opponent reveals cards from the top of their library until they reveal a land card, then puts those cards into their graveyard.', NULL, NULL, NULL);
-    INSERT INTO public."Card" ("CardID", "CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES (2, 'Verdant Fields', NULL, 'Jolrael tends the land so that the land will tend the beasts.', NULL, NULL);
+    INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Verdant Fields', NULL, 'Jolrael tends the land so that the land will tend the beasts.', NULL, NULL);
-    INSERT INTO public."Card" ("CardID", "CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES (4, 'Dragonlord Ojutai', 'Flying Dragonlord Ojutai has hexproof as long as it''s untapped.
+    INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Dragonlord Ojutai', 'Flying Dragonlord Ojutai has hexproof as long as it''s untapped.
 Whenever Dragonlord Ojutai deals combat damage to a player, look at the top three cards of your library.
 Put one of them into your hand and the rest on the bottom of your library in any order.', NULL, NULL, NULL);
-    INSERT INTO public."Card" ("CardID", "CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES (5, 'Drudge Skeletons', NULL, 'The dead make good soldiers.
+    INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Drudge Skeletons', NULL, 'The dead make good soldiers.
 They can''t disobey orders, never surrender, and don''t stop fighting when a random body part falls off." —Nevinyrral, Necromancer''s Handbook', NULL, NULL);
-    INSERT INTO public."Card" ("CardID", "CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES (6, 'Coalition Victory', 'You win the game if you control a land of each basic land type and a creature of each color.', 'You can build a perfect machine out of imperfect parts.
+    INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Coalition Victory', 'You win the game if you control a land of each basic land type and a creature of each color.', 'You can build a perfect machine out of imperfect parts.
         —Urza', '8', 2);
-    INSERT INTO public."Card" ("CardID", "CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES (7, 'Sandsteppe Mastodon', 'When Sandsteppe Mastodon enters the battlefield, bolster 5.
+    INSERT INTO public."Card" ("CardName", "CardOracleText", "CardFlavourText", "CardManaCost", "SetID") OVERRIDING SYSTEM VALUE VALUES ('Sandsteppe Mastodon', 'When Sandsteppe Mastodon enters the battlefield, bolster 5.
 (Choose a creature with the least toughness among creatures you control and put five +1/+1 counters on it.)', '', '7', 2);
     ```

 7. To see all cards, run the following SQL script:

-    ```
+    ```sql
     SELECT * FROM public."Card"
     ```

 ## 3. Create a GraphQL server in Node.js

+This tutorial uses Node.js to run a GraphQL server using [express](https://www.npmjs.com/package/express) and [express-graphql](https://www.npmjs.com/package/express-graphql).
+In this section you will:

+* Set up a Node.js project
+* Install the [express](https://www.npmjs.com/package/express), [express-graphql](https://www.npmjs.com/package/express-graphql), and [pg](https://www.npmjs.com/package/pg]) modules
+* Create a sample schema and a query resolver that returns sample data

 To create and run a simple GraphQL server in Node.js: